abelnation/cli-ck/README.md

 CLI framework for Node.js that's qui-ck and easy

 `cli-ck` provides a simple and flexible interface for creating cli apps in Node.js.
-Inspired by the Yargs api, `cli-ck` provides an API that is flexible and composeable making it a breeze to write simple cli tools or complex interactive repl's.
+Inspired by the Yargs api, `cli-ck` provides an API that is flexible and composeable, making it a breeze to write simple cli tools or complex, interactive REPL's.

 1. [Synopsis](#synopsis)
 1. [API Reference](#api)